305mak/305mak.github.io/README.md

 # 305mak.github.io
-This is a website I will be using with the pi Network  and $forget coin
+This is a website I will be using with the pi Network  and $FORGE COIN